Cross Sectional Study Vs Longitudinal

 Q: Can I combine cross-sectional and longitudinal designs?

 A: Yes, a mixed-methods approach is possible.
-For instance, a cross-sectional study might be used to establish prevalence rates, while a follow-up longitudinal study focuses on a specific subgroup identified in the initial cross-sectional assessment.
+To give you an idea, a cross-sectional study might be used to establish prevalence rates, while a follow-up longitudinal study focuses on a specific subgroup identified in the initial cross-sectional assessment.

 Q: What if I have limited resources but want to study change over time?